 Historically, lead compounds in paint have been a significant source of lead in the environment.
 Further, surfaces previously coated with preparations containing high concentrations of lead compounds continue to release lead to the environment (Davis and Burns, 1999; UNEP, 2011).
-However, the release of lead compounds from current industrial use of the chemicals in this group is expected to be limited largely due to the general decline in the use of lead in paints and limits placed on the acceptable concentration of lead compounds in coating products used in Australia.
+However, the release of lead compounds from current industrial use of the chemicals in this group is not expected due to restrictions on lead compounds in coating products used in Australia.